SuperPower/hugo_website/content/docs/rpi/description.md

 ### Boost Converter

 The boost converter steps the charger output voltage to the target Leto supply voltage.
-The TI TPS61088 package provides for a peak 10A capacity and internal thermal shutdown protection.
+The TI TPS61088 package provides for a switch current of 10A and internal thermal shutdown protection.

 When operated in the target output range of 5V and between 0.5A and 3A, this boost converter achieves 95% efficiency.
 The configurable switching frequency permitted the team to design a boost converter that would not cause RPi interference.

+NOTE: The enable pin of the TPS61088 cannot be used, as it is not a true-disconnector boost converter.
+This means that even when disabled, there is an electrical connection from Vin to Vout through the inductor and an internal FET.
+This necessitates using an external load switch.

 {{<image src="/rpi/desc_9.png" >}}

 {{<image src="/rpi/desc_10.png" >}}

-On board power for the Leto 3.3V control components is provided by U5:
+On board power for the Leto 3.3V control components is provided by a linear regulator, U5:

 {{<image src="/rpi/desc_11.png" >}}